Tell El Amarna in Egypt - Akhenaten's City

 Tell El Amarna in Egypt – Akhenaten’s City

-Tell El-Amarna is an exceptional spot of tombs and relics from Akhetaton’s magical city in Upper Egypt, located 44 miles northeast of Asyut and 36 miles southwest of Al Minya.
+Tell El-Amarna is an exceptional archaeological spot, located in Upper Egypt, approximately 44 miles northeast of Asyut and 36 miles southwest of Al Minya.
+It contains unique tombs and ruins from Akhetaton—a city established by Akhenaten, who was formerly known as Amenhotep IV, around 1348 BC.

 Tell El Amarna-Egypt Tours Group.